chakra-ui/awesome-chakra-ui/README.md

 - [SURE Trust](https://suretrustforruralyouth.com/) : Free e-Learning platform.
 Build with chakra UI and ReactJs.
 - [inspektre](https://inspektre.io): SAAS Platform for Application Security Posture Management
 - [CeloPunk Auction](https://github.com/anhfactor/celopunk-auction): CeloPunk is a NFT marketplace on celo testnet chain.
 Made using Next.js, Chakra UI, MDX icon, and it's deployed on Vercel.
+- [Gio Gold](https://www.giogold.com/): Gio Gold is an e-commerce web app, built with Next.js & Chakra UI.
+Our goal is to make investing in gold easy, affordable, and profitable for our valued customers.

 ## 📚️ Libraries